Never Better

 Never Better is a British television sitcom which started on BBC Two from 10 January to 14 February 2008.
 It stars Stephen Mangan as recovering alcoholic Keith Merchant and Kate Ashfield as his suffering wife Anita.
 The series is written by Fintan Ryan for World Productions.

 The series has been described as a dark sitcom, being compared to other recent sitcoms such as Lead Balloon and Curb Your Enthusiasm.
-However, critics have complained that the show is too similar to these sort of programmes, as well as attacking the character of Keith for not being funny.
+However, critics have complained that the show is too similar to others of this sort of programme, as well as attacking the character of Keith for not being funny.
 The series was received poorly by viewers, with the first series attracting an average audience of less than one million viewers per episode.

 Plot

 Never Better is about Keith Merchant (Mangan), a recovering alcoholic in his mid-thirties whose life never seems to get better.
 His problems come from him being self-centred and preoccupied with his own flaws.
 He attends Alcoholics Anonymous meetings, but his behaviour often turns meetings into a farce, to the annoyance of group leader Doug (Christopher Fairbank).
 He has a family, with his wife Anita (Ashfield) and two children, Tom and Poppy.
 Whilst he attempts to be a good husband and father, his optimism for his family and attempts to do the right thing tend to lead to even more problems.
 Outside of AA, he has his friend Richard (Tom Goodman-Hill) for support, although Richard believes that Keith was a better friend when he was drinking.